Pleiades in folklore and literature: Wyandot

 In a tale attributed to the Wyandot people, seven Singing Maidens, daughters of the Sun and the Moon, who live in Sky Land, descend to Earth and dance with human children.
 Their father, wrathful at their disobedience, banishes them to another part of the sky.
 In another tale, the Pleiades are seven Star Sisters who descend to Earth in a basket.
 One day, a human hunter captures the youngest by her girdle while their sisters escape in the basket.
 The maiden promises to become the hunter's wife, but before he must accompany her to the sky.

 Asia

-Ban Raji mythology
+Nepal

 To the Ban Raji people, who live semi-nomadically across western Nepal and Uttarakhand, the Pleiades are the "Seven sisters-in-law, and brother-in-law" (Hatai halyou daa Salla).
 They hold or held that when they can first make them out annually over the mountains straddling the upper Kali they feel happy to see their ancient kin.
 This is about eight hours afternoon by local, traditional time standards.